zsiller38/Engineering4/README.md

 ## Servo Countdown

 ### Description
-When the countdown code from the previous assignments is completed rotate a servo 180 degrees to simulate rocket launch
+When the countdown code from the previous assignments is completed rotate a servo 180 degrees to simulate a rocket launch

 | **Evidence** | **Wiring** |
 | ----- | ----- |